DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 1 - Cloud Concepts, Architecture and Design.md

         * On-demand
         * Costs associated with supporting virtualized servers and hardware is now on the CSP
 * IaaS, PaaS, SaaS are the most common
+* Other types:
+    * Communications as a Service (CaaS)
+        * Capability provided to customer for real time interaction and collaboration
+    * Compute as a Service (CompaaS)
+        * Capability provided to the customer are the provisioning and use of processing resources needed to deploy and run software
+    * Data Storage as a Service (DSaaS)
+        * Capability provided to the customer is the provision and use of data storage and related capabilities
+    * Network as a Service (NaaS)
+        * Capability provided to customers is transport connectivity and related network capabilities

 **Cloud Deployment Models**
 * Criteria for selecting a deployment model